kellykochanski/rescal-snow/docs/rescal-in-python.md

 echo $RESCAL_SNOW_ROOT
 ```

-You should see the path to the top directory of you ReSCAL installation.
+You should see the path to the top directory of you Rescal-snow installation.
 If RESCAL_SNOW_ROOT is not defined:
 ```bash
 export RESCAL_SNOW_ROOT='<path to your rescal install>'
 ```

-To set RESCAL_SNOW_ROOT permanently, put
+To set RESCAL_SNOW_ROOT permanently (not recommended if you are doing development with multiple Rescal-snow instances), put
 ```bash
 export RESCAL_SNOW_ROOT='<path to your rescal install>'
 ```
 in your `~/.bashrc` file.

-From now on RESCAL_SNOW_ROOT refers to the top directory of ReSCAL (or $RESCAL_SNOW_ROOT for bash commands)
+From now on RESCAL_SNOW_ROOT refers to the top directory of Rescal-snow (or $RESCAL_SNOW_ROOT for bash commands)

 You will also need a directory to store the data files.
 The default is `data_runs` which will be in RESCAL_SNOW_ROOT.